harshit-020/harshit-020/README.md

 - 👋 Hi, I’m @harshit-020
 - 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...python
-- 💞️ I’m looking to collaborate on ...full stack web deveplopment -- 📫 How to reach me ...tharshit096@gmail.com
+- 💞️ I’m looking to collaborate on ...full stack web deveplopment and Data Analysis -- 📫 How to reach me ...tharshit096@gmail.com